drcsababiro-alt/ewr-ned-metrics/README.md

 ## Citation
 If you use this code, please cite the accompanying article:

-> Biró, C. (2025).
-Hybrid Entropy-Based Metrics for Local Structure in Complex Networks: EWR and NED. *[Journal/Preprint]*.
+> Cs.
+Biró (2025).
+Hybrid Entropy-Based Metrics for k-Hop Environment Analysis in Complex Networks *[Journal/Preprint]*.
 > (Replace with the exact final citation once available.)

-Optionally cite this repository:
-> Biró, C. (2025).
-EWR/NED Experiments — Reproducibility Package (Version 1.0).
-GitHub. https://github.com/<your-repo>

 ## License
 MIT (or adjust to your preferred license).